How To Choose A Water Heater Type: Tank or Tankless?Gary Shif

+How to choose a water heater type can be confusing, so here are the pros and cons of each.
+We compare Tank (conventional water heater) Vs. Tankless (on-demand hot water heater).
 So you’ve decided that you need a new water heater.
 Maybe you’re moving into a new home or you’ve just come to that point in time when you need an upgrade.
 Either way, there are so many decisions you have to make, what brand of water heater, what fuel source do you want to power it, and most importantly should you go tank or tankless?

 A water heater is a huge contributor to the comfort of your home.
 Water heaters are a device you use almost daily.
 In fact, your water heater accounts for nearly 17% of your home’s energy usage—consuming more energy than all your other household appliances combined.
 This means that you really need to make sure that you choose the best possible appliance for your home.
 When you’re looking for a new water heater in Orlando, FL then contact our team.

 Let’s run through the pros and cons of both.

 Price: Tank water heaters are very affordable upfront, and they have easy installation.

 Lifespan: Tank water heaters can last anywhere around between 10 and 15 years.